How to Make a Stand-In Resume

 You can format the document like a standard resume and keep it to one page.
 If you have extensive Stand-In experience, you can add an additional page or only list some of the more recent or significant roles.

-When making a Stand-In resume or talking with a Casting Director, it’s extremely important to be honest about your work experience.
-If you’re booked based on your Stand-In experience, you will be expected to perform on set.
-Being dishonest doesn’t help you, the Casting Director, or production.
+When making a Stand-In resume or messaging with a Casting Director, it's extremely important to be honest about your work experience.
+If you're booked based on your Stand-In experience, you will be expected to perform on set.

 How to find Stand-In work

-If you’ve never worked as a Stand-In before, you may wonder how you can gain experience to land that first job.
-Keeping an eye on the Jobs page for Stand-In roles and replying to availability inquiries from Casting Directors is the first place to start.
+If you've never worked as a Stand-In before, you may wonder how you can gain experience to land that first job.
+Keeping an eye on the Jobs page for Stand-In roles and replying to avail messages from Casting Directors is the first place to start.
 Another way to break into the Stand-In world is to pay attention and be professional on set.
-Watch how the Stand-Ins operate to get a feel for what their responsibilities are so you know what to do if there’s a Stand-In opening you fit.
+Watch how the Stand-Ins operate to get a feel for what their responsibilities are so you know what to do if there's an upgrade opportunity on set.
+Please do not ask to be upgraded, production will let you know if they need additional Stand-Ins.

 Have you heard of a Stand-In resume before?